Telkom Indonesia: State-owned company

-In 1961, PTT was converted from an official government agency into a newly established statutory corporation, the Postal and Telecommunications Services company.

-Four years later, on 6 July 1965, Indonesian Government separated this company into two statutory corporations; PN Pos Giro, responsible for providing mail services and PN Telekomunikasi for telecommunications services.
-The mail services PN Pos Giro developed over the year became the Pos Indonesia in 1995, which is still state-owned today and the official postal carrier for Indonesia's population of 230 million.
+In 1961, the PTT was transformed from a government agency into a statutory corporation, the Postal and Telecommunications Services company.
+Four years later, on 6 July 1965, the Indonesian government split the company in two: PN Pos Giro would handle mail services, and PN Telekomunikasi would be responsible for telecommunications.
+The postal branch would eventually evolve into Pos Indonesia in 1995, which remains the state-owned postal service for the nation's 230 million people.

-In 1974, PN Telekomunikasi was further divided into two state-owned companies.
-Perusahaan Umum Telekomunikasi (Perumtel) provided domestic and international telecommunications services, while PT Industri Telekomunikasi Indonesia (PT INTI) manufactured telecommunications equipment.
-A further division in 1980 saw the international telecommunications business taken over by the newly nationalized PT Indonesian Satellite Corporation (Indosat).
+PN Telekomunikasi itself was further divided in 1974.
+A new entity, Perusahaan Umum Telekomunikasi (Perumtel), was created to run both domestic and international telecommunications services, while PT Industri Telekomunikasi Indonesia (PT INTI) was established to manufacture telecommunications equipment.
+The international arm was then spun off in 1980, becoming the newly nationalized PT Indonesian Satellite Corporation (Indosat).

-In 1991, Perumtel became a state-owned perseroan terbatas and renamed to what is now Perusahaan Perseroan (Persero) PT Telekomunikasi Indonesia or Telkom.
-Until 1995, Telkom's operations were organized along twelve regional operating units known as Wilayah Telekomunikasi or Witel.
-Each Witel had full responsibility for all aspects of business and operations in their respective regions, such as telephone services, property management, and security.
+By 1991, Perumtel had been incorporated as a state-owned perseroan terbatas (limited liability company) and was renamed Perusahaan Perseroan (Persero) PT Telekomunikasi Indonesia, or Telkom.
+For its first few years as Telkom, the company operated through twelve regional units called Wilayah Telekomunikasi (Witel), each responsible for all aspects of business in its territory.

 In 1995, Telkom reorganized the twelve Witels into seven regional divisions and one network division.
-Under a series of Cooperation (KSO) Agreements, Telkom transferred the right to operate five of its seven regional divisions (I, III, IV, VI, and VII) to private sector consortia.
-Under these agreements, the KSO partners manage and operate the regional division concerned for a fixed term, build a specified number of fixed lines which at the end of the term, transfer the telecommunications facilities to Telkom for an agreed amount in compensation.
-Revenues from the KSO operations were shared between Telkom and the KSO partners.
+In a bid to bring in private capital and expertise, Telkom then entered into Operational Cooperation Agreements (KSO), transferring operational rights for five of its seven regions (I, III, IV, VI, and VII) to private consortia.
+Under these agreements, partners would manage the regions, build new fixed-line infrastructure, and share revenue with Telkom for a fixed term, after which the assets would revert to the company.